- Introduction

 Home page widgets

-The Home page widget bundle is useful for customizing and displaying quick links to the platform’s UI components, documentation, or any other resources on the home page, displaying statistics about the number of entities and API usege, etc.
+The Home page widgets bundle is useful for customizing and displaying quick links to the platform’s UI components, documentation, or any other resources on the home page, displaying statistics about the number of entities and API usege, etc.

 HTML widgets